mattarderne/slfed.github.io/_recipes/template.md

 ---
 layout: recipe
-title: cant have gaps between sections here
+title: The name of the recipe, typed as you want it to display
-source: nor can you have line breaks
+source: Where you got the recipe (NB no line breaks in this section)
 yield:
 time: also can't have colons in this section
 notes: nor can you have a line at the start